 CERAMIC ART RESIDENCY

-In cooperation with Shigaraki Ceramic Cultural Park (SCCP), the Finnish Institute in Japan organises an annual residency, where one Finnish ceramic artist is selected.
+The Finnish Institute in Japan, in cooperation with Shigaraki Ceramic Cultural Park (SCCP), organises an annual residency, where one Finnish ceramic artist is selected.
 Finnish artists have an opportunity to experience the Japanese ceramic art in a new residency established in 2017.
 In Japan, ceramic art is characterized by an exceptionally long history and artistically ambitious atmosphere.

 The residency period is organised in Autumn lasting 1.5 months.
 It covers rented living quarters provided by SCCP, shared studio space, and round-trip transportation from Finland to Shigaraki.
 In addition, some of the material and labor costs will be reimbursed.